cijug/cijug.github.com/_posts/2013-03-26-april-meeting.md

 categories: meeting
 published: true
 ---
 April's meeting will be a continuation of March's continous delivery talk.
-This time [Luke Amdor] will show how they release software at [Banno].
+This time, [Luke Amdor] will show how they release software at [Banno].

-Last meeting, [Vincent Mutambuki] talked about the goals of continous delivery.
+Last meeting, [Vincent Mutambuki] talked about the goals of continuous  delivery.
 This month, Luke will push a feature from dev to prod in front of our very eyes.
 Forget live coding, this is live production pushing.

 [Luke Amdor]: https://twitter.com/rubbish
 [Banno]: http://banno.com/